5.8 Raising political awareness among young people

 Promoting the intercultural dialogue among young people

-As already mentioned, the National Youth Council of Serbia (Krovna organizacija mladih Srbije, KOMS) is the biggest representative youth body in Serbia gathering over 100 youth and for youth organisations.
-One of its main roles is enabling and encouraging youth dialog.
+One of the main roles of the National Youth Council of Serbia (Krovna organizacija mladih Srbije, KOMS) is enabling and encouraging youth dialog.
 The Ministry of Youth and Sports recognizes the role that KOMS has in Serbian and Regional society and supports different KOMS initiatives.

 The most important KOMS initiative related to youth dialogue is the development, promotion and maintenance of the digital platform Dijalog.rs.
 This platform is the cornerstone for establishment of structured dialog among youth.
 On the platform young people can make comments on different initiatives of public authorities, on youth policies, or provide their opinion that will be included in public hearings on different subjects.
 The idea behind the platform is to enable that the recommendations and opinions of young people find their place in local, national and even European policies.